WHAT IS PRA?

-- Automatically adjusts and manages the portfolio as the participant's situation or the capital markets change
+Automatically adjusts and manages the portfolio as the participant's situation or the capital markets change

-How Adaptive Retirement Accounts work
+How Personalized Retirement Accounts work

 With deep experience providing glide paths, we created the adaptive investing methodology in 2011.
 Since 2014, we have provided a solution customized to individual participants that leverages technology to integrate with recordkeepers and plan sponsor data.
 These connections allow us to collect relevant characteristics for each participant without any additional effort on his or her part.
 With the ability to pull participant-level information automatically and frequently from recordkeepers, it is possible to provide participants with asset allocation advice that is designed around the specific situation of each without limiting the opportunities of participants by the "average" circumstances of their same-age peers.